-П Go to the CFA Portal: https://apps.cio.ny.gov/apps/cfa/ Select either the Economic Development OR Small Business Application.
-Applicants cannot apply for both Complete all required questions and documents and upload as attachments Submit Pre-submission Form for approval NOTE: Once submitted, the CFA portal will not allow applicant to proceed to the full application until the Pre-Submission form until it has been approved by the Office of Community Renewal (OCR) OCR will review application.
-Once approved, the applicant will receive an Invitation to Apply.
-Once an Invitation to Apply is issued by OCR, applicants will have 60 days from the date of the Invitation to Apply to complete the application within the CFA portal.
-After 60 days, the CFA portal will not allow this application to be submitted В. Pre-Sub omission Process:
+- Go to the CFA Portal: https://apps.cio.ny.gov/apps/cfa/ - Select the Economic Development and Small Business Application.
+Applicants must identify within the application which project type they are applying for.
+Applicants cannot apply for both types of assistance - Complete all required questions and documents and upload as attachments - Submit Pre-application for approval.
+NOTE: Once submitted, the CFA portal will not allow applicant to proceed to the full application until the Pre-Application form has been approved by the Office of Community Renewal (OCR) - OCR will review application.
+Once approved, the applicant will receive an Invitation to Apply. - Once an Invitation to Apply is issued by OCR, applicants will have 60 days from the date of the Invitation to Apply to complete the application within the CFA portal.
+After 60 days, the CFA portal will not allow this application to be submitted